Focused79/pandas_challenge/README.md

 According to this data, the model for successful standardized test results was the following: a charter high school, lower funding per student, and small or medium sized school.
 Oppositely, the model for unsuccessful results was the following: a public district high school, higher funding per student, and a larger sized school.
 The model of success (or otherwise) must be taken in context, however.
 Whether or not standardized test accurately discern student knowledge must be weighed separately.

+Sources for challenge:
+1) Stack Overflow
+2) Google
+3) Class lectures and activities